invoiceninja/invoiceninja.github.io/source/docs/user-guide.md

 ### Company Logo

 Display your company logo on your Invoice PDFs and in the client portal.
-All emails that you send to yuor client from Invoice Ninja will display your Company Logo.
+All emails that you send to your client from Invoice Ninja will display your Company Logo.
 You can upload your company logo in:

 ```bash
 Settings > Company Details > Logo